A year of learning and adapting to help school communities

 |Other (in kind, special events)||25,329|

 |Service Member Stipends and Benefits||5,972,070|

 |Staff and Fellow Salaries and Benefits||9,274,986|

 |Grants to Other Organizations||36,665|

-Note: The figures presented here are the unaudited financials for the 12-month fiscal period from August 1, 2019 to July 31, 2020 (FY20).
+Note: The figures presented here are the audited financials for the 12-month fiscal period from August 1, 2019 to July 31, 2020.
 Total Revenues reflects unrestricted revenue and revenue released from restriction.
-FoodCorps received stimulus funding through the Small Business Administration’s Paycheck Protection Program, to maintain staff levels during the COVID-19 pandemic and economic downturn in FY20–21.
-These funds are reflected in Other Current Liabilities in the amount of $2.3M, with an estimated 80% projected to be forgivable and recognized as revenue in FY21.
+FoodCorps received stimulus funding through the Small Business Administration’s Paycheck Protection Program, to maintain staff levels during the COVID pandemic and economic downturn during our 2020–2021 fiscal year.
+This is reflected here in our Other Liabilities in the amount of $2.3M.
+We estimate that 80% will be forgivable and recognized as revenue in FY21.

 2019–2020 Board of Directors

 John Gomperts (Chair), President and CEO, America’s Promise Alliance